dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Management-Zone/deploy-namespace-mz/Readme.md

-# Deploy Management Zone for Cloud native app
+# Deploy Management Zone for namespace

 You will deploy management-zone with the name **[k8s] `NameSpace`.`ClusterName`** for  a spcefic `ClusterName`